SniperDev00001/Solana-Sniper-Bot/README.md

 ## Description
 ![Alt Text](https://i.imgur.com/8M3XqVQ.gif)

-A fast and efficient bot written in NodeJS to automatically buy and sell tokens on the blockchain as soon as liquidity is added and trade is enabled.
-<br><br>
 The bot is extremely fast as long as you use a **good** node and not a public one.
 With a node from Quicknode you can expect a buy/sell transaction in less than 5 seconds.
 <br><br>
 The bot uploaded on github is the **lite** version of the real bot.